 A Kodak Moment for the Oil Companies

-The term “Kodak Moment” originally referred to a rare or special occasion that is captured on (Kodak) film.
-The term has also come to describe a situation in which a business fails to foresee structural changes in its industry such that the company eventually falls into bankruptcy.
+The term “Kodak Moment” originally referred to a rare or special occasion that was captured on (Kodak) film.
+The term has also come to describe a situation in which a company fails to foresee structural changes in its industry such that the company eventually falls into bankruptcy.

 The Kodak company was a world leader in film photography.
 Management of the company understood that digital cameras were going to replace traditional cameras.
 Indeed, the Kodak company introduced one of the first digital cameras to the market.(I know, I bought one, and it worked well.)
 However, management was unable to maintain revenues and profits from their existing film business, while simultaneously moving out of that business.
 The company fell into bankruptcy inside a surprisingly short period of time.

 In its early days Kodak had been innovative and willing to sacrifice a currently profitable product line for a new technology.
 The company’s founder, George Eastman bet the company on change twice — once when he moved out of plate photography to rolls of film, and later when he moved to color.

 The company was faced with the need to reinvent itself a third time when one of its own employees introduced the first digital camera in the year 1975.
 However, rather than bet the company once again, management played an unsuccessful defensive strategy; they tried to make a gradual transition from film to digital.
 They went out of business in the year 2012.
 The digital camera business came to be dominated by companies such as Samsung and Sony that did not need to manage an existing photography business.

 Today’s oil companies face a similar dilemma.
 They have an existing business that is well established, and that is profitable.
 Yet these companies face structural challenges.